SlimeKnights/slimeknights.github.io/docs/json/tags.md

 * `tconstruct:modifiable/embellishment/wood`: Items in this tag can receive wood embellishments.
 * `tconstruct:modifiable/embellishment/slime`: Items in this tag can receive slime embellishments.
 * `tconstruct:modifiable/armor/trim`: Items in this tag can receive the armor trim modifier.

+## Block Tags

+Block tags are located under `data/<domain>/tags/blocks/`.

+### Material Tags

+Block tags use the same material conventions as [item tags](#material-tags), though have fewer notable shapes.
+Typically, any item tags that contain block items will have a matching block tag.

+Some shapes of vanilla resources includes:

+{% include_relative _block-tags/_material.html %}

+### Tinkers' Tags

+Tinkers' Construct makes use of many block tags to assign behavior and recipes.
+For a full list, it is best to check out [TinkerTags.java](https://github.com/SlimeKnights/TinkersConstruct/blob/1.20.1/src/main/java/slimeknights/tconstruct/common/TinkerTags.java) in an IDE or open the mod jar.

+#### General

+* `tconstruct:transparent_overlay`: Blocks in this tag have a transparent block overlay rendered when the player is inside the block.
+Used for soul glass and its variants.
+* `tconstruct:platform_connections`: Blocks in this tag will cause the platform block to generate a solid face, used for placing levers and alike on the sides of platforms.

+#### Slime Spawning

+* `tconstruct:slime_spawn/sky`: Skyslimes may spawn on these blocks in the overworld.
+* `tconstruct:slime_spawn/earth`: Vanilla green slimes may spawn on these blocks in the overworld outside their normal spawn conditions.
+* `tconstruct:slime_spawn/ender`: Enderslimes may spawn on these blocks in the end.

+#### World

+* `tconstruct:enderbark/logs_can_grow_through`: Blocks enderbark logs can replace on sapling growth.
+* `tconstruct:enderbark/roots_can_grow_through`: Blocks enderbark roots can replace on sapling growth.
+* `tconstruct:slimy_fungus_can_grow_through`: Blocks any of the types of slimy fungus can replace on growth.

+#### Texture variants

+Block texture variant tags exist mostly to mirror the item tags; they are not directly used outside of datagen.

+{% include_relative _block-tags/_texture-variants.html %}

+#### Multiblock

+* `tconstruct:heater_controllers`: Blocks that pull fuel from a heater when placed above.
+Used to mark the heater as in a structure.
+* `tconstruct:fuel_tanks`: Blocks that provide fuel to the melter and alloyer.
+* `tconstruct:alloyer_tanks`: Blocks that may be used as a side tank for the alloyer.
+* `tconstruct:structure_air`: Blocks that are treated as air inside the smeltery or foundry.

+**Smeltery**

+* `tconstruct:smeltery`: Blocks that are a valid part of the smeltery multiblock.
+Generally blocks are not added to this tag directly, rather one of the sub tags is used.
+* `tconstruct:smeltery/tanks`: Blocks that provide liquid fuel to the smeltery.
+* `tconstruct:smeltery/floor`: Blocks that are valid in smeltery floors.
+* `tconstruct:smeltery/wall`: Blocks that are valid in smeltery walls.

+**Foundry**

+* `tconstruct:foundry`: Blocks that are a valid part of the foundry multiblock.
+Generally blocks are not added to this tag directly, rather one of the sub tags is used.
+* `tconstruct:foundry/tanks`: Blocks that provide liquid fuel to the foundry.
+* `tconstruct:foundry/floor`: Blocks that are valid in foundry floors.
+* `tconstruct:foundry/wall`: Blocks that are valid in foundry walls.

+#### Mineable

+* `tconstruct:mineable/mattock`: Blocks that the mattock is effective on.
+By default contains all shovel blocks and many axe blocks.
+* `tconstruct:mineable/pickadze`: Blocks that the mattock is effective on.
+By default contains all shovel and pickaxe blocks.
+* `tconstruct:mineable/hand_axe`: Blocks that the hand axe is effective on.
+Contains any vanilla axe blocks plus some additional blocks.
+* `tconstruct:mineable/scythe`: Blocks that scythe and kama is effective on.
+Contains blocks mineable with shears, hoes, and many plant blocks.
+* `tconstruct:mineable/sword`: Blocks that the sword is effective on.
+Contains all vanilla sword blocks plus a few extra.
+* `tconstruct:mineable/shears`: Blocks that shears are effective on.
+Mirrors the list hardcoded into the vanilla shears.
+* `tconstruct:mineable/shears`: Blocks that the dagger is effective on.
+Contains any sword blocks plus any hoe blocks.
+* `tconstruct:mineable/melting_blacklist`: Blocks that the melting pan cannot mine.
+Used mainly to prevent loss of fluid from tanks.
+* `tconstruct:unreplacable_by_liquid`: Blocks that cannot be broken by the water fluid effect despite being replacable by liquid.
+Mirrors a hardcoded vanilla list.

+#### Modifiers

+* `tconstruct:chrysophilite_ores`: Blocks in this tag support dropping extra gold when mined using the chrysophilite modifier.
+* `tconstruct:tree_log`: Blocks that are logs in a tree variant, for the lumber axe to chop.
+Automatically contains all `minecraft:logs`.

+**Harvestable**

+* `tconstruct:harvestable`: Blocks that support right click harvest.
+Generally blocks are only added to this tag directly if you plan to use our right click harvest event, otherwise use a nested tag.
+* `tconstruct:harvestable/crops`: Blocks that behave like wheat or carrots, growing until max age then dropping produce plus seeds.
+The seeds must be in [`tconstruct:seeds`](#modifiers) for this to function.
+* `tconstruct:harvestable/interact`: Blocks that are harvested when right clicking, like berry bushes.
+* `tconstruct:harvestable/stackable`: Blocks that are harvested by breaking all but the lowest block, such as cactus or sugur cane.